Skip to Content

 Most five month olds can go between 2 and 2.5 hours in between naps at this age.
 The first wake window of the day is typically the shortest.

-What is A Typical Schedule for a 5-Month Old?
+What is A Realistic Schedule for a 5-Month Old?

 You’ll transition your growing baby out of their four-month Babywise schedule and into this 5-month old sleep schedule by extending their wake times gradually.

-At this age, your baby can likely handle a 5-month old wake window of approximately 2 to 2.5 hours, which leaves much more time for outings and playtime!
-You’ve likely made the 4 to 3 nap transition now or are making it now!
+At this age, your baby can likely handle a wake window of approximately 2 to 2.5 hours, which leaves much more time for outings and playtime!

-You can use this Babywise 5-month schedule for your 5 month old, even if you don’t follow Babywise at all!
-This is an age-appropriate schedule for most 5 month olds, no matter your sleep philosophy!
+You can use this Babywise 5-month schedule for your 5 month old, even if you don’t follow Babywise at all.

 7:00 am: Baby wakes for the day and feeds